cwiep/gw-online-dataset/Readme.md

 # Online-Handwritten George Washington Dataset

 The [George Washington dataset] is a very popular collection of scanned pages of handwritten letters from George Washington and his affiliates.
 More specifically, data from Series 2, Letterbook 1, pages 270-279 and 300-309 is often used in word spotting experiments (see also [Fischer et al]).
-I needed to have an online-handwritten version of those pages and since no such dataset was available, I created one myself.
+We needed to have an online-handwritten version of those pages and since no such dataset was available, we created one ourselves.

 ### Format
 You will find a subfolder for each of the 20 pages of the original George Washington dataset.
-There is a text file for each single word (words that are split by a return are usually also split into two text files).
+It was written by a single writer and contains a text file with the online-trajectory for each single word (words that are split by a return are usually also split into two text files).
 The first line in each file contains the string representation of the word.
 The other lines each contain a single point and have the format
 ```
 x<space>y<space>pen-state
 ```